Are you planning a day trip to Bath? From visiting Bath Spa to seeing the Royal Crescent, start planning your trip with my 1 day Bath itinerary!

-Bath is up there as one of the most popular places to visit in the UK and it’s very easy to see why.
+Bath is without a doubt one of the most popular places to visit in the England.
+Once you’ve spent some time here it’s very easy to see why!

-This quaint city feels a world away from the sprawling urban metropolis that is London, delivering a pretty drastic change of scenery and character.
-It’s truly the stuff of Jane Austen novels.
-That means if you’re looking for a stereotypical English town, you’ll find it here!
+This quaint city feels a world away from the sprawling urban metropolis that is London, delivering a drastic change of scenery and character.
+For me. it’s the stuff of Jane Austen novels.
+That means if you’re looking for a stereotypical English town, you’ll find it here.

-There are heaps of other things to admire too – the Roman Baths, Pulteney Bridge and buzzing restaurant and pub scene, for starters.
-And I can assure you the Roman Baths aren’t the only thing to see here!
+There are heaps of other things to in Bath – Bath Spa, Pulteney Bridge, the Sally Lunn museum – I could go on here.
+And I can assure you the Roman Baths aren’t the only thing to see in the city.

-Don’t worry if you only have 24 hours in Bath though.
+Don’t worry if you only have one day in Bath though.
 You can still squeeze in plenty of must-see sights and activities in this time, thanks to its easily walkable size.

-So, if you’re wondering what to do in Bath, I’ve narrowed down my top suggestions to help you get the most out of your time in the city.
+So, if you’re wondering what to do in Bath for a day, I’ve narrowed down my top suggestions to help you get the most out of your time in the city.
+Enjoy!

 Getting from London to Bath

 Arranging a day trip to Bath from London is super simple.

 Direct trains from Paddington Station run regularly and only take around 1 hour 30 mins.
 Tickets can cost as little as £12.60 when you buy in advance.
 This is why I always recommend buying in advanced if you can.

 Even kinder on your wallet is catching one of the National Express coaches.
 Incredibly, you can hop on one of their services from Victoria Coach Station for just £5.
 This is a great money saving tip for travelling.